-Click on one of the maps links in the left-hand sidebar to view a map of monitoring data.
-Maps are best viewed when they’re large, so use the burger menu in the top left to hide the sidebar and maximise the visible area:
+Click on one of the Map links on your workspace home page or in the left-hand sidebar to view a map.
+Maps are best viewed when they’re large, so use the menu button in the top left to hide the sidebar and maximise the visible area:

 The left-hand panel on the map page is called the inspector.
-It shows you information about the visible markers and lets you browse various aspects of the data:
+It shows you information about visible markers and lets you browse the data they represent.

 The inspector panel shows a list of attributes displayed on the map.
 An attribute is a piece of data or a calculation, such as temperature, pH, or species spotted.

 Click on a feature on the map to select it.
-The map marker will increate in size slightly to show it is selected.
-The inspector will show the values recorded at the location, and the relevant bar will be highlighted in the distribution chart.
-Click anywhere on the map background to clear the selection:
+The inspector will switch to show the values of each attribute, and a feature table will appear across the bottom of the screen.
+Click anywhere on the map background to clear your selection: